 In the chirping of birds, Aldona meets the monument to Vladimir Lenin.
 She reaches his face set in the stone.
 She holds it by his nose, mouth, chin.
 In an alternation of scales, she becomes a small element of this gathered history.

 The film proceeds from a public space to a private, more intimate one.
 Aldona is in her kitchen.
 In front of her, a voice emerges from a radio that tells in Russian a story about a fisherman and a princess.
-The camera’s gaze is now very close to her eyes, which contains all its delicacy.
+The camera’s gaze is now close to her eyes, which contain all her delicacy.
 Aldona collects the peel of an apple from the table, which she will plant under a tree as fertilizer.
 The musicality of her voice crystallizes the image of rebirth.